Kingsport library hosting Comfy Crafts through January - NewsBreak

 JOHNSON CITY, Tenn (WJHL) — A drive-thru coffee shop was on the agenda Thursday night at the Johnson City Commission meeting and took up a significant amount of time for discussion.
 According to city officials, the Coble Coffee Drive-Thru would be in a school zone, across the street from Indian Trail Middle School on North […]

-BLOUNTVILLE — Northeast State Community College is hosting Open Registration Day from 9 a.m. to 6 p.m.
+BLOUNTVILLE — Northeast State Community College will host Open Registration Day from 9 a.m. to 6 p.m.
 Jan.
-11 at the Blountville campus and with more limited hours at satellite locations.
-Attendees can apply for admission, register for Spring term classes, and meet with an advisor to determine their...
+11 at the Blountville campus and with more limited hours at satellite campuses.
+Attendees can apply for admission, register for spring term classes, and meet with an adviser to determine their...

 Hawkins County VFA to accept donated ambulance, tanker